lockex1987/youtube-subtitle-downloader/readme.md

 |  3.4.3  | 22/03/2025 | Use manifest version 3 (Chrome no longer supports version 2) |
 |  3.5.0  | 11/06/2025 | Bypass Proof of Origin Token                                 |

+Firefox does not support "/background/service_worker".
+Use "/background/scripts": [""] instead.

 ### References

 [Google2SRT - Download, save and convert multiple subtitles from YouTube and Google Video to SRT - Home](https://google2srt.sourceforge.io/en/)